alexgavrilyuk/Neuroledger/ARCHITECTURE.md

 *   **`frontend/`**: Contains the React single-page application (SPA).
 See `frontend/README.md` for setup and structure details.
 *   **`backend/`**: Contains the Node.js/Express API server.
 See `backend/README.md` for setup and structure details.

-Interaction between these two parts is defined by the API contract documented in `frontend/FE_BE_INTERACTION_README.md`.
+Interaction between these two parts is defined by the API contract (`frontend/FE_BE_INTERACTION_README.md`) and WebSocket events (defined in `AI-Improvement-Plan.md` and implemented in `backend/src/features/chat/agent.service.js`).

 ## 3. Backend Architecture (`backend/`)

 The backend follows a VSA pattern, organizing code by feature slices rather than technical layers.
+The `chat` feature now includes an `agent.service.js` for orchestration.

+Agent service now includes report generation and history summarization capabilities.

 ```mermaid
 graph TD